Lordship of Transjordan: First Crusader kingdom (1099-1187)

 Kerak Castle, Al-Karak, Jordan, in November 2009.

 In 1148, the lord of Transjordan was involved in the decision to attack Damascus during the Second Crusade, despite the truce between Jerusalem and Damascus that was vital to the survival of the kingdom and especially the lordship.
 The crusade ended in defeat and the security of the lordship diminished as a result.

 Philip of Milly who was compelled to resign his lands in Nablus in order to be recognized as ruler of Transjordan in 1161.
 Philip joined the Knights Templar in 1165, leaving the lordship to his daughter Helena and son-in-law Walter III Brisebarre.
 Walter ruled the lordship in the name of his and Helena's minor daughter, Beatrice, until Beatrice died.
 The lordship then passed to Philip's younger daughter, Stephanie of Milly.
 Stephanie's husbands, Miles of Plancy and Raynald of Châtillon, became lords of Transjordan in turn.

-Raynald of Châtillon used his position to attack pilgrims and caravans, and threatened to attack Mecca, which resulted in an invasion of the kingdom by Saladin in 1187.
-Raynald was executed after the Battle of Hattin on July 4 1187.
-By 1189 Saladin had taken all of Transjordan and destroyed its castles.

-Territory and economy

-Transjordan was also known in Latin as Transjordan, and covered territory that would later become part of the Emirate of Transjordan and the modern country of Jordan.